LoopKit/loopdocs/docs/setup/update/updating.md

 ### Update Apple devices

 Between Loop app builds, there's a high liklihood that Apple has updated one or more of the systems involved in your Loop app; your Apple Developer license agreement, your iPhone's iOS, your computer's macOS, your Xcode app, and/or your watchOS.  <u>If you miss some of the updates, you may run into build problems.</u>  You can check for macOS and Xcode updates using the App Store link under the apple logo in your computer display's upper left corner.
-Check below to make sure your equipment is running the minimum versions of the programs.</br></br>
+Check below to make sure your equipment is running the current versions of the various OS.</br></br>

-* **macOS Sierra**: macOS 10.13.2 (High Sierra if using iOS 11.3), macOS 10.12.6 Sierra at a minimum (if using iOS 11)</br>
+* **macOS Sierra**: macOS 10.13.6 </br>
-* **Xcode**: Xcode 9.3 (if using iOS 11.3 or newer), Xcode 9.2 (if using iOS 11), Xcode 9 or newer (if using iOS 10.3.3) </br>
+* **Xcode**: Xcode 9.4</br>
-* **iPhone**: iOS 10.3.3 at a minimum, but iOS 11.3 is the most current and works well.</br></br>
+* **iPhone**: iOS 11.4</br></br>

 ### Download new Loop source code